Pressio/pressio-developer-guide/README.md

 ## Guides

 Development of the three [core Pressio repositories](#core-pressio-repositories) is closely connected.
-The following three guides explain how developers of those libraries can push code, publish releases, and update the Spack packages.
+The first three guides explain how developers of those libraries can push code, publish releases, and update the Spack packages.

 ### [1.
 GitHub Workflow](https://github.com/Pressio/pressio-developer-guide/blob/main/github.md)